Discounted

 The trip ends after breakfast at our hotel in Siem Reap.

-There are no activities planned today, so you are free to depart from Siem Reap at any time.
-If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like to receive a airport transfer today, you need to depart from Siem Reap International Airport (SIA), which is approximately 60-80 minutes from the hotel.
+There are no activities planned today, so you're free to depart from Siem Reap at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.

 Meals Provided: Breakfast